e271828e/Flight.jl/docs/notes/design/framework_design.md

 settled in full (§16).
 The C172 trim problem (`c172.jl`: `TrimState`, `TrimParameters`, `θ_constraint`, the `ẋ`-reading cost) transfers near-verbatim:

-- **Trim** is a write-condition → sweep → read-cost loop on the *nominal* `Float64` activation — derivative-free BOBYQA needs no new activation, and the always-on checks ride along.
+- **Trim** is a write-condition → sweep → read loop on an activation — by default the `Dual` activation, decision variables seeded for exact residual Jacobians (§16.7); the derivative-free fallback runs the same loop on the nominal `Float64` activation with no new activation needed, and the always-on checks ride along either way.
 Decision variables stay opaque to the framework (only the assignment's *output* is framework vocabulary).
   `assign!` inverts from in-place mutation + self-invoked `f_ode!` to a pure function returning a condition value (state by path, modes, slots by face) that the service writes and evaluates.
-Domain math — the pitch constraint, `Kinematics.Initializer`, cost normalizations and the equilibrium-subset choice — survives untouched, aircraft-side.
+Domain math — the pitch constraint, `Kinematics.Initializer`, per-residual scalings and the equilibrium-subset choice — survives untouched, aircraft-side.
 - **Linearization** is a `Dual` activation plus seeded sweeps: gather/scatter over the canonical layout replaces the hand-written `get_x_ss`/`assign_x_ss!` layer (§9.1's deletion discharged); root slots are the input surface; frozen discrete outputs are constants with zero partials, which is exactly "linearize with `z` held" (§13.2).
-Gradient-based trim becomes an open option (seed decision variables through `T`-generic assignment math) rather than a structural impossibility.
+Gradient-based trim — decision variables seeded through the `T`-generic assignment math — is the settled default (§16.7), no longer merely an open option.
 - The generic service loop (vectorization, optimizer setup, bounds packing, solved-condition write-back including root slots and the trace header's slot capture) replaces today's per-aircraft NLopt plumbing.
 A failed trim